TheragenGenomecare/GenomomFF/README.md

 # Preparing data for Training & Testing
 ### Check file formats, locations, bin info file names, and headers.
 (Column Name)
-Keep all sam files inside the sam Folder. `TheragenGenomecare/sam/` <br>
+Keep all sam files inside the sam folder like e.g. `TheragenGenomecare/sam/`. <br>
 Run python code `python bam_rl_read.py`. <br>
 Convert sam files to Read Count (rc) and Read Length (rl) format files.
 This may take long time according to the input data size.
 ### After the rc and rl files are ready, please keep all rc and rl files in training and testing Folders with corresponding bininfo files.